Suvodeep-Das/DSA-at-a-Glance/README.md

 # DSA-at-a-Glance
-This repository contains the solutions to various problems in DSA.
+This repository contains the code to various concepts and problems in DSA.